Fantom-foundation/fantom-govern/README.md

 # Governance contract

-Governance contract manages the on-chain votings on arbitrary topics.
-The voting topics are called "proposals".
+Governance contract supports on-chain voting by Fantom token holders on arbitrary topics.
+Each voting topic is called called a "proposal".

-The contract is remarkably universal:
+The contract is designed to be universal and flexible:
 - The governance isn't coupled to any specific staking contract, but relies on an interface to get voter weights.
-- The governance supports multi-delegations between voters.
+- It supports multi-delegations between voters.
+A voter can delegate their vote to another voter.
-- The governance supports on-chain execution of the proposals.
+- It supports on-chain execution of the proposals.
 On approval, each proposal may perform arbitrary actions on behalf of the governance contract.
-- The governence supports multiple options for proposals, and multiple degrees of an agreement for each vote.
+- The contract permits multiple options for proposals, and multiple degrees of an agreement for each vote.
-- The governence supports an arbiterary proposal templates.
+- An arbitrary number of proposal templates are permitted.
 Each proposal can specify its parameters (such as voting turnout or deadlines) within the boundaries of a template.
-- The governence supports an arbiterary number of active proposals simultaneously.
+- It can handle an arbitrary number of active proposals simultaneously.
-- The governence supports an arbiterary number of active voters simultaneously.
+- The contract can also support an arbitrary number of active voters simultaneously.

 ## Integration interface

-Governance relies on the Governable interface to get voter weights.
+A Governance relies on the Governable interface to get voter weights.

 A naive example of a governable contract may be found in UnitTestGovernable.

 ## Submitting a proposal

-Proposal submition costs a fee (contract constant), which will get burnt during the operation.
+Any FTM token holder is allowed to submit a proposal.
+Each proposal submission will require a cost (called fee), which is a contract instant.
+Proposal fee will get burnt during the operation.

-Anyone is allowed to submit a proposal.

 ## Delegations

-Within a governable contract, voters can receive delegations from other voters.
+Within a governable contract, voters can get delegations from other voters.

-When voter create a vote, the contract assumes that all his delegators agree with it, effectively increasing vote's weight.
-If a delegator doesn't agree with the opinions of a voter he delegated to, then he can specifically override it with his own vote.
+When voter makes a vote, the contract assumes that all his delegators agree with it, effectively increasing vote's weight.
+If a delegator doesn't agree with the opinions of a voter he delegated to, then he can override it with his own vote.

 ## Proposal templates

 Each proposal is defined by its proposal contract.
-Proposal contracts hold proposal parameters and defines an execution logic (if proposal is executable).
+A proposal contract holds proposal parameters and it may define an execution logic, if the proposal is executable.

-Since proposals are defined by contracts, it wouldn't be wise to let them work without any constrains.
+Proposals are defined by contracts, and there are some constraints imposed on them.

-To define such proposal constrains, proposal templates are used.
-Each proposal templates defines the following boundaries:
+To define such proposal constraints, proposal templates are used.
+Each proposal template defines the following conditions:
-- Contract bytecode.
-If defined, then proposal's code must match to this example.
+- Contract bytecode: If defined, then proposal's code must match to this example.
-- Executable (bool).
-True if proposal should get executed on approval.
+- Executable (bool): True if proposal should get executed on approval.
-- MinVotes (ratio).
-Minimum voting turnout.
+- MinVotes (ratio): Minimum voting turnout.
-- minAgreement (ratio).
-Minimum allowed `Minimum voting agreement`.
+- minAgreement (ratio): Minimum allowed `Minimum voting agreement`.
-- opinionScales (uint[]).
-Each opinion scale defines an exact measure of agreement which voter may choose.
+- opinionScales (uint[]): Each opinion scale defines an exact measure of agreement which voter may choose.
-- minVotingDuration (seconds).
-Minimum duration of the voting.
+- minVotingDuration (seconds): Minimum duration of the voting.
-- maxVotingDuration (seconds).
-Maximum duration of the voting.
+- maxVotingDuration (seconds): Maximum duration of the voting.
-- minStartDelay (seconds).
-Minimum delay of the voting (i.e. must start with a delay).
+- minStartDelay (seconds): Minimum delay of the voting (i.e. must start with a delay).
-- maxStartDelay (seconds).
-Maximum delay of the voting (i.e. must start sooner).
+- maxStartDelay (seconds): Maximum delay of the voting (i.e. must start sooner).

 Some examples of proposal templates:
-1. Unknown non-executable.
-Since proposals aren't executable and cannot break anything, then the requirements above are not very strict.
+1. Unknown non-executable: These proposals aren't executable and are unlikely to break anything.
+Thus, the requirements above are not very strict.
-2. Unknown executable.
-Proposal are executable and their bytecode isn't limited, then the equirements above are as strict as possible.
+2. Unknown executable: Proposals of this kind are executable and their bytecode can be arbitrary.
+The requirements above must be specified as strict as possible.
-3. Depositing proposal.
-Such proposals gather funds and allow to transfer them to a specific address after proposal approval.
-Proposals are executable but have a verified bytecode, then the requirements above are moderately strict.
+3. Depositing proposal: Such proposals gather funds and allow to transfer them to a specific address after proposal approval.
+These proposals are executable but have a verified bytecode, and thus the requirements above are moderately strict.

-Addition of new templates also may be done within an executable proposal.
+Addition to the new templates may be done within an executable proposal.

 ## What proposals can do